FAQs for Professionals

 13. When will the results from the NATCAN audits be available?

-The first year is a period of development.
-That means building organisational structures, recruiting staff, mapping the cancer service configuration in England and Wales, creating common data access channels with our data providers, developing performance indicators, and designing quality improvement (QI) plans.
+The first year was a period of development – building organisational structures, recruiting staff, mapping the cancer service configuration in England and Wales, creating common data access channels with our data providers, developing performance indicators, and designing quality improvement (QI) plans.

 Each audit will also report key performance indicators on a quarterly basis and on an interactive, web-based dashboard updated quarterly.